What types of projects do Board Fellows undertake?

 - Attend all board meetings and serve on one board committee

-- Complete a project within the board and committee work that leverages your graduate-level skills
+- Complete a project or set of projects within the board and committee work that leverages your graduate-level skills

 - Help with and attend special events